 In 21 Texas counties where drilling has recently expanded, deaths per 100,000 people are up an average of 18 percent.
-Across the rest of Texas, they are down by 20 percent.
+In the rest of Texas, they are down by 20 percent.

-For Villanueva, that means his county now has accidents serious enough to require air transport of victims three or four times each week, compared with only a few times a month before drilling operations took off.
+For Villanueva, that means there are now accidents serious enough to require air transport of victims three or four times each week, compared with only a few times a month before drilling operations took off.

-Some experts say regulatory loopholes make things even worse.
-Federal rules limit the amount of time most truckers can stay on the road, but the rules are less stringent for drivers in the oil and gas industry.
+Some experts say regulatory loopholes contribute to the problem.
+Federal rules governing how long truckers can stay on the road are less stringent for drivers in the oil and gas industry.

-Every truck accident "is a tragedy and deserves serious attention," said Steve Everley of the industry group Energy in Depth.
-He said oil and gas drillers and their suppliers have been working to reduce traffic and accidents by adopting safety programs, recycling more drilling water and building more pipelines to transport water.
+Every truck accident “is a tragedy,” said Steve Everley of the industry group Energy in Depth.
+He said oil and gas drillers and their suppliers have been working to reduce traffic and accidents by adopting safety programs, recycling more drilling water and building more pipelines for water.

 Vehicle crashes are the single biggest cause of fatalities to oil and gas workers, according to a study by the National Institute for Occupational Safety and Health.